mrkkrp/flac/README.md

 love to manipulate.
 We
 have [`hsndfile`](https://hackage.haskell.org/package/hsndfile), but I don't really want to read FLAC data into a buffer or Haskell `Vector`.
-How simple it is (if possible) to decode a FLAC file using that library?
-How simple it is to figure out where to begin with such a task?
-With `flac` it's `decodeFlac def "myfile.flac" "myfile.wav"` — done, average song in a fraction of second.
+How simple is it (if possible) to decode a FLAC file using that library?
+How simple is it to figure out where to begin with such a task?
+With `flac` it's `decodeFlac def "myfile.flac" "myfile.wav"`—done, average song in a fraction of second.

 ## Provided functionality

 Here we go:

-* Metadata — full support for reading/writing/deleting of all audio parameters, application data, seek tables, vorbis comments of all sorts, CUE sheets, and even pictures.
+* Metadata—full support for reading/writing/deleting of all audio
+  parameters, application data, seek tables, vorbis comments of all sorts, CUE sheets, and even pictures.

-* Stream decoder — simple interface for decoding to vanilla WAVE and RF64 (support for files larger than 4 Gb).
+* Stream decoder—simple interface for decoding to vanilla WAVE and RF64 (support for files larger than 4 Gb).

-* Stream encoder — a lot of options to tweak, everything that libFLAC has, but you can also use `def` and just encode vanilla WAVE or RF64 file into native FLAC.
+* Stream encoder—a lot of options to tweak, everything that libFLAC has, but you can also use `def` and just encode vanilla WAVE or RF64 file into native FLAC.
 Simple and efficient.

 ## Limitations